 If you live in Philadelphia, it is a surprisingly short ride up the Northeast Extension.
 From the Lehigh Valley, you can take easy back roads or the toll road for a ride to the other side of Blue Mountain.
 From New Jersey, just head up Routes 78 or 80.
 From the Scranton/Wilkes Barre area, shoot down the Northeast Extension (476).

 Piece of cake.
 Jim Thorpe feels far away, but it’s not at all.

 Restaurant Choices Galore

 Check out the Broadway Grille, adjacent to the Inn at Jim Thorpe, for its lovely decor and outstanding food.
-New Executive Chef Zoraida Rivera has completely revised the breakfast and dinner menus - we’re excited!
+New Executive Chef Zoraida Rivera has completely revised the breakfast and dinner menus (here’s their TV ad)!